webrtc-uwp/webrtc-uwp.github.io/how-to-video-processing.md

 Raw video frame data is available via the `VideoCapturer.OnVideoFrame` event.
 The following code from the `PeerCC` sample application demonstrates its use.

-> Note: The queue below is bound to the `uiDispatcher` which means the callback will run on the UI thread.
-As such it is possible to block the UI in the event handler.
+> Note: The video processing handlers are non-blocking by default.
+However, to prevent slowdown in the UI it is recommended to specify `Org.WebRtc.WebRtcLibConfiguration.VideoFrameProcessingQueue` so that the handler runs on a separate thread as is done in the sample below.

 ```C#
 Process_VideoFrameBufferEvent